1759 - British expedition against Carillon

 In May, the French commanders while preparing their plan for the coming campaign, decided to give priority to the defence of Québec.
 It was also resolved that the army of Lake Champlain (about 2,500 men) would retire from Carillon and Fort Saint-Frédéric, after destroying the fortifications, as soon as the British would arrive in the region and concentrate on Île-aux-Noix which was currently being fortified.
 Indeed, since the beginning of May, British troops had begun to assemble at Albany.

 On May 12, Amherst himself arrived at Albany.
 The same day, Bourlamaque left Saint-Jean with II./La Reine Infanterie and the bateaux transporting his artillery.

 At the end of May, M. de la Pause was sent to the Île-aux-Noix to work at the fortifications.

-On June 3, Amherst set out for Fort Edward, leaving brigadier-general Thomas Gage at Albany to bring up the rear.
+On June 3, Amherst set out for Fort Edward, leaving Brigadier-General Thomas Gage at Albany to bring up the rear.